 Eritrea was a constituent of Ethiopia but it became an independent state in 1993.
-Eritrea now borders Ethiopia from the north, and other states like Djibouti and Sudan.
-The Eritrean people speak two languages, Italian, and the Amharic languages.
+Eritrea now borders Ethiopia from the north and other states like Djibouti and Sudan.
+The Eritrean people speak two languages, Italian, and Amharic languages.
 Being situated at the northeastern side of Africa, Eritrea is generally an arid region with its central part being covered by highlands.
 Its coastal region that shares its shoreline with the Red Sea has a desert climate where rainfall is rare.
-Eritrea has many tourist destinations that are popular in the Easy African region.
+Eritrea has many tourist destinations that are popular in the East African region.
 Its diverse terrain and desert geography give it a high position in the tourism ladder of the East African region.

 Eritrea offers a wide range of accommodation facilities.
 There are accommodation hotels, lodges, and resorts for those touring the country.
-The price for an affordable hotel is at least 30 Dollars per night, whereas the luxurious hotels charge 150 Dollars per night.
+The price of an affordable hotel is at least 30 Dollars per night, whereas the luxurious hotels charge 150 Dollars per night.
 Lodging facilities can be found mostly in the towns, outside the cities.
-If you are looking for hotel accommodation that will be friendly to your budget, expect the hotel room to lack some luxurious facilities such as self-maintained bathroom, air conditioner, and a television.
+If you are looking for hotel accommodation that will be friendly to your budget, expect the hotel room to lack some luxurious facilities such as a self-maintained bathroom, air conditioner, and a television.

-Eritrea’s dining involves much of the local spicy dishes that are similar to the Ethiopian cuisine.
-You can expect spicy meat and veggies, the local, spongy injera bread, and the shahan-ful bean-dish.
+Eritrea’s dining involves much of the local spicy dishes that are similar to Ethiopian cuisine.
+You can expect spicy meat and veggies, the local, spongy injera bread, and the Shahan-full bean-dish.
 The foreign dishes to find in the hotels and fine restaurants include the Chinese dishes offered in the specialized Chinese restaurants, Sudanese cuisines, Indian cuisines, and Italian delicacies.